zuccha/smw-code/uber-asm/kill_player_on_button_press/README.txt

 counter to be visible over Mario's head.

 You can show the indicator over Mario's head via the sprite "indicator.asm".
-The sprite requires the bundled "ExGFX80.bin" (you can use numbers other than 80).

-The graphics file needs to contain the ten digits spread on two lines as follows

-  0 1 2 3 4
-  5 6 7 8 9

-The initial position (the position of tile "0") can be configured with the `!gfx_initial_tile` define, and you can choose which SP slot to use with `!gfx_sp`.
+The sprite requires the bundled "ExGFX80.bin" (you can use numbers other than 80), or any file containing the digits 0-9.
+In case of a custom ExGFX file, you can set the position of the digits tiles with the `gfx_tiles` table in "indicator.asm".
+You can choose which SP slot to use with `!gfx_sp`.

 The sprite will follow Mario whenever he goes.
-You can choose to show the inputs done or the input remaining.
+You can choose to show the inputs done or the inputs remaining via the extra bit.

 ................................................................................
 2.3 Show the counter in the status bar